 2. Vitamin B12 deficiency

-Just like iron helps red blood cells bind oxygen, vitamin B12 makes the same red blood cells small enough to fit into tiny capillaries so oxygen can be delivered to the most remote cells.
-It just so happens that your red blood cells need to travel on these little “side streets” to get oxygen to your brain.
+Just like iron helps red blood cells bind oxygen, vitamin B12 makes those cells small enough to fit into tiny capillaries so oxygen can be delivered to the most remote cells, including your brain.
+If you feel foggy and mentally sluggish, your brain may be low in oxygen.

 3. Vitamin D deficiency